l33m4n/RubyClicker/README.md

 # Autoclicker C / RubyClicker
 https://rubyclicker.com

+RUN AS ADMIN IF YOU WANT SELF DESTRUCT TO WORK (kinda)

-Code is from https://www.youtube.com/watch?v=-DqX8fT1DrA showcase https://www.youtube.com/watch?v=zUoKrQAOIk8
+Code is from https://www.youtube.com/watch?v=-DqX8fT1DrA

+showcase https://www.youtube.com/watch?v=zUoKrQAOIk8

 Noticed there wasnt a repo on github so figured id make one